UltraEngine/Documentation/CPP/WString_Find.md

 # WString::Find #
-This method performs a search for the specified term.
+This method performs a search for the specified term in the wide string.

 ## Syntax ##
 - int **Find**(const [WString](WString.md)& token)